mysecureshell/mysecureshell/doc/source/configuration_overview.rst

 .. highlight:: apache

 To configure MySecureShell, you need to edit the */etc/ssh/sftp_config* file.
-By default MySecureSHell comes with a commented example configuration.
+By default MySecureShell comes with a commented example configuration.
 This may not match all your needs and you will need to modify it to get it working as expected.

 The configuration is made with 2 importants kinds of tags: